Communication Graduate Assistantships

 Students must complete a graduate assistantship application, GS Form 12, and submit three letters of recommendation.
-Students who wish to teach must also submit a statement describing their teaching philosophy.
+Communication graduate students who wish to teach must also submit a statement describing their teaching philosophy.
 Students are encouraged to submit their completed application at least two months before the assistantship is scheduled to begin.
 If positions remain open, later applications may be considered.

 Other responsibilities include: